edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 #### Consumers

-Consumers of Device System Events will likely be custom applications service as described in [System Events for Devices ](https://docs.edgexfoundry.org/2.3/design/ucr/0001-System-Events-for-Devices/).
+Consumers of Device System Events will likely be custom application services as described in [System Events for Devices ](https://docs.edgexfoundry.org/2.3/design/ucr/0001-System-Events-for-Devices/).
 No changes are required to the App Functions SDK since it already supports processing of different types via the [Target Type](https://docs.edgexfoundry.org/2.2/microservices/application/AdvancedTopics/#target-type) capability.
-Developers of custom App Services that consume System Events will need to do the following:
+Developers of custom application services  that consume System Events will need to do the following:

-- Set the Target Type to `&dtos.SystemEvent{}`when creating instance of `ApplicationService` using the [NewAppServiceWithTargetType](https://docs.edgexfoundry.org/2.2/microservices/application/ApplicationServiceAPI/#newappservicewithtargettype) factory function.
+- Set the Target Type to `&dtos.SystemEvent{}` when creating an instance of `ApplicationService` using the [NewAppServiceWithTargetType](https://docs.edgexfoundry.org/2.2/microservices/application/ApplicationServiceAPI/#newappservicewithtargettype) factory function.
 - Write custom pipeline function that expects the new `SystemEvent` DTO and process it accordingly.
 Similar to how the [ToLineProtocol](https://docs.edgexfoundry.org/2.2/microservices/application/BuiltIn/#tolineprotocol) pipeline function expects the Metric DTO.

 ### Services/Modules impacted